 You need to step out of your CEO role for a minute and put yourself in your client’s shoes.
 Each type of client you target has specific wants and needs, and you’re going to need to address those all on your website.

-Studies show that between 70-80% of people research a company online BEFORE visiting the small business or making a purchase with them.
-Not only that, 93 percent of online experiences begin with a search engine, and a 55 percent of users click on the first three entries?
+Studies show that between 70%-80% of people research a company online BEFORE visiting the small business or making a purchase with them.
+Not only that, 93% of online experiences begin with a search engine, and 55% of users click on one of the first three entries.

-Getting in those first three spots is tough, but doable with the right search engine optimization (SEO) tactics.
-You not only need content, your content needs to be optimized for the keywords potential clients use when they search for you.
+Getting in those first three spots is tough, but doable with the right search engine optimization (SEO for HVAC companies) tactics.
+You not only need content, but your content also needs to be optimized for the keywords potential clients use when they search for you.

 Landing on the number one spot in Google isn’t just about optimizing content, though.
 You also need to make sure that search engines can easily crawl, understand, and index your website.
 This involves things like improving your site speed, using a search-engine friendly site navigation menu, creating a well-structured XML sitemap, building a responsive site for mobile and tablet users, and more.

-Two valuable off-site channels your HVAC company want to look into are pay-per-click ads and LinkedIn ads.
+Two valuable off-site channels your HVAC company will want to look into are pay per click ads and LinkedIn ads.

-Funny story, I ran a highly-targeted LinkedIn ad campaign for a B2B speaking engagement, and we actually had a few business owners that were convinced we specifically targeted them by name.
-I didn’t—LinkedIn’s ability to target based on interests and professional demographics is just that good.
+Funny story, we ran a highly targeted LinkedIn ad campaign for a B2B speaking engagement, and we actually had a few business owners who were convinced we specifically targeted them by name.
+We didn’t—LinkedIn’s ability to target based on interests and professional demographics is just that good.

 Another reason LinkedIn is great for commercial advertising?
 Four out of five LinkedIn members drive business decisions, and LinkedIn’s audience has 2x the buying power of the average web audience.
-To target those people is simple—you just choose from the following to create your audience:
+Targeting those people is simple—you just choose from the following to create your audience: